-Our lead drug candidate, quizartinib, is a once-daily, orally-administered, potent and selective inhibitor of FLT3, a validated target in the treatment of acute myeloid leukemia (AML), and is currently in Phase 2b clinical development.
+Our lead drug candidate, quizartinib, is a once-daily, orally-administered, potent and selective inhibitor of FLT3, a validated target in the treatment of acute myeloid leukemia (AML).

 We believe there is a significant unmet need for more effective treatments of AML, particularly for the subset of patients expressing a genetic mutation in FLT3, known as the FLT3 internal tandem duplication (FLT3-ITD) mutation.
 Over 35% of AML patients over age 55 are estimated to harbor this mutation.
 We refer to these patients as FLT3-ITD positive.
 The FLT3-ITD mutation acts like a “power switch” that causes leukemic cells, or blasts, to spread more aggressively and grow back more rapidly following chemotherapy, conferring an especially poor survival outcome.
 Quizartinib is designed to turn off this switch.